For your convenience, here is our list of terms & vernacular used when discussing a business’s online activities:

 Keyword Search – A search that looks for documents with the same keyword or keywords specified by the user.

-Keyword Stuffing – The blackhat SEO practice of inappropriately loading webpages with keywords so it’ll rank higher in search engine results.
-This is often done by filling pages with popular keywords or placing keywords out of context.
-Search engine companies such as Google find sites doing this and ban them from their search rankings for life, so it’s generally discouraged.
+Keyword Stuffing – The outdated, blackhat SEO practice of inappropriately loading webpages with keywords so it’ll rank higher in search engine results.
+Search engine companies find sites doing this and ban them from search rankings.

-Landing Page – The initial web page people see when visiting the site from another site, such as when they click on an advertisement or search result.
+Landing Page – The initial page a user sees when entering a website from another site, such as when they click on an advertisement or search result.
 Can be a homepage or a page with specific targeted information pertaining to the link that drove the users there.

 Long-tail SEO – Building a webpage to have a specific URL pertaining to the content on the page, to help it be indexed by search engines for that topic.
 These topics are often searched less frequently but reach a more targeted, niche audience.